The School of Athens

 Interdisciplinary Studies

-At the School of Athens, scholars explored various branches of philosophy, including ethics, metaphysics, epistemology, and political theory, fostering a holistic approach to intellectual inquiry.
+At the School, scholars explored various branches of philosophy, including ethics, metaphysics, epistemology, and political theory, fostering a holistic approach to intellectual inquiry.

 Influence on Roman Intellectual Life